JHU-PL-Lab/www-pl/ocaml/code/lecture.md

        Node(y^"gobble",add_gobble left,add_gobble right)
 ;;
 ```
-(Remember, this is not mutating the tree, its building a new one)
+(Remember, as with lists this is not mutating the tree, its building a new one)

 ```ocaml
 let rec lookup x bintree =